 Baking stones are used as a baking aid in modern gas and electric ovens.
 They are porous, and so absorb condensation from what is baking on top of them, causing a crisper crust.
-They need to be thoroughly heated in advance of using.
-You put what you are baking right on top of them.

 A Caja China is a very large, covered, outdoor oven.
 It is heated by hot coals placed on top the cover.
 Despite its name, its origins are actually Cuban.